mariobecerra/Data/README.md

 # Data
-Small datasets that can be used
+Small datasets that can be used for analysis.